awelsh615/Credit_Risk_Analysis/README.md

 ## Summary
 The two algorithms that used ensemble methods were more accurate by almost every measure than the resampling methods for this data.
 The Balanced Random Forest had a higher accuracy score than the Easy Ensemble, but the recall was much lower.
 Depending on the bank's level of risk-aversion, I would recommend one of these last two models.

 If the bank is relatively risk-averse, and is willing to deny some good candidates loans to avoid as many high-risk applicants as possible, then I would recommend the Random Forest Classifier.
-The precision is high for high-risk applicants, which means there are very few false positives (applicants flagged for high risk but
+The precision is high for high-risk applicants, which means there are very few false positives (applicants flagged for high risk but are actually low-risk).
+Therefore, the bank will catch as many applicants as possible.